This post may contain affiliate links. Please see my disclosure policy for details.

 - They cook it for you!

-If you’re on a budget, they are more than happy to bargain with you for the fish but I though it was worth every Dirham.
+If you’re on a budget, they are more than happy to bargain with you for the fish but I thought it was worth every Dirham.

-I would highly recommend a visit to the windy city the next time that you’re in Morocco – it is just so gorgeous to wonder around.
-You can base yourself here, or book a day trip from Marrakesh as it’s only a few hours away.
+I would highly recommend a visit to the windy city the next time that you’re in Morocco – it is just so gorgeous to wander around.